niels1004/md-notes/partial-workflows-need-help-persisting-their-state.md

-Partial workflows need help with persisting their state
+# Partial workflows need help with persisting their state

-Motivation: SP-835
+## Motivation
 Partial workflows (PWs) decide when to persist their state.
 They have a few
 options:
 1. Write transaction every time persistent state changes